leet0n/SudokuSolver/README.md

 # SudokuSolver
-A simple and easy-to-use sudoku solver.
+A simple and easy-to-use sudoku solver, developped in Java.
+It uses the backtracking algorithm.